manticoresoftware/manticoresearch-java/docs/SearchApi.md

 Perform a reverse search on a percolate index

-Performs a percolate search.
 This method must be used only on percolate indexes.

-Expects two parameters: the index name and an object with an array of documents to be tested.
+Expects two parameters: the index name and an object with a document or an array of documents to search by.
-An example of the documents object:
+Here is an example of the object with a single document:

 ```
-{"query":
+{
+  "query":
   {
     "percolate":
     {